jjvanzon/Piano-Playing-Docs/goals.md

 Background
 ----------

 I have had this piano playing hobby for quite some years since youth.
 I have had music lessons too.
 It has been on a break from time to time.
 I am giving it a spin again, to have something to do.

 I have autism and health-problems both physical and mentally.
 That may limit what I might achieve.

-Because I have autism, things may work differently for me.
-I might adapt the way I approach things to what seems to work better for me.
+Things may work differently for me.
+I might adapt the way I approach things, to what seems to work better for me.

-The music hobby may be a way to train capabilities that have diminished for therapeutic purposes.
+The music hobby may be a way to therapeutic train (cognitive) capabilities that have diminished.